-Currently myheart holds meetings twice a year in Hotel Holiday-Inn, Sutton for young people, between 14 and 35, who have suddenly been diagnosed with a life threatening heart condition.
+Currently myheart holds meetings twice a year in a central location for young people, between 14 and 35, who have suddenly been diagnosed with a life threatening heart condition.
 Anybody with a cardiac condition between the ages of 14 and 35 can come to the meetings if they:

 - Have been offered or already have an ICD